All Episodes

 I think immigration is probably one of the biggest concerns that we have.

-You know, you're you bring in mass people.
+You know, you bring in mass people.

 I think that is probably one of our biggest concerns.